LeungCAC/Geo_Feature_Datasets/README.md

 # Geo_Feature_Datasets

-This is the codes of paper 《A Geometrical Characterization on Feature Density of Datasets》.
+This is the codes of paper 《A Geometrical Characterization on the Feature Density of Datasets》.

 data_load.py, dataset_gen.py, dataset_visual.py: Dataset load, write and visualization.